A Guide to Voting in the Canadian Federal Election

 For accessibility accommodations visit the Accessible Voting page or you can call 1-800-463-6868 or 1-800-361-8935 (TTY) to ensure your assigned polling station meets your needs.

-The National Register of Electors is a database of Canadians who are qualified to vote.
-A few weeks before the election, Elections Canada will send you a Voter Information Card if your name is on the voters lists.
-The card will tell you that you are registered, and where and when to vote.
+The National Register of Electors is a database of qualified Canadians who can vote.
+The card will say you are registered, where and when to vote.
 It also has information about the date and location of advance polls.

 Take this card with you when you go to vote.